cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 (just high-level requirements are needed in this doc).

-We require that the [relayer address is exposed to application modules](https://github.com/cosmos/ibc/pull/579) for all packet-related messages, so the modules are able to incentivize the packet relayer. `acknowledgePacket`, `timeoutPacket`, and `timeoutOnClose` messages will therefore have the relayer address and be capable of sending escrowed tokens to such address.
+We require that the [relayer address is exposed to application modules](https://github.com/cosmos/ibc/pull/579) for all packet-related and client update messages, so the modules are able to incentivize the packet and client update relayer.
+`acknowledgePacket`, `timeoutPacket`, `timeoutOnClose` and `updateClient` messages will therefore have the relayer address and be capable of sending escrowed tokens to such address.
-However, we need a way to reliably get the address of the relayer that submitted `recvPacket` on the destination chain to the source chain.
+However, we need a way to reliably get the address of the relayer that submitted `recvPacket` or `updateClient` on the destination chain to the source chain.
 In fact, we need a *source address* for this relayer to pay out to, not the *destination address* that signed the packet.